Frequently Asked Questions

 How much does Anacode storage cost?

-Anacode CS Encoding & Decoding
+Anacode Encoding & Decoding

 What is “pleasingly parallel,” and why do I care?

 In computer science, the equivalent terms “massively parallel,” “embarrassingly parallel,” and “pleasingly parallel” describe algorithms that achieve a linear processing speed-up (faster throughput) with each added processing element.
 For example, if 10 processing elements running a “pleasingly parallel” algorithm operate at S MB/sec, then 100 processing elements will operate that same “pleasingly parallel” algorithm at 10S MB/sec.
 Anacode’s compressors and decompressors are both pleasingly parallel algorithms.

 The original gzip algorithm, described in this paper is inherently sequential, using a 32 kB sliding window.
 Because that sliding window slides across ALL input data from the first Byte to the last, this means that every compressed gzip Byte depends on ALL of the compressed Bytes that came before it.
 In contrast, Anacode blocks are encoded and decoded in parallel, independently.

 Parallel algorithms run faster as more processing elements are applied.
 Modern Cloud processing technologies like microservices (AWS Lambda) and containers (Docker) make thousands of processing threads available in parallel, at low cost.
 Anacode uses microservices and containers to deliver data cheaper and faster to Anacode customers.